swaptacular/swpt_accounts/protocol.rst

   were saved to the database.

-.. [#zero-principal] The principal (the amount that the debtor owes to the creditor, without the interest) on newly created accounts MUST be zero.
+.. [#zero-principal] The principal (the amount that the debtor owes to the creditor, without the interest), and the accumulated interest on newly created accounts MUST be zero.

 .. [#for-deletion] Even when the account that needs to be created has its "scheduled for deletion" flag set, server implementations MUST